rtbrick/bngblaster/docsrc/sources/index.rst

         * Setup thousands of BGP sessions with millions of prefixes
         * Verify MPLS labels for millions of flows
-        * Emulate ISIS topologies with thousands of nodes
+        * Emulate ISIS and OSPFv2/3 topologies with thousands of nodes
-        * Support for ISIS Segment Routing
+        * Support for ISIS and OSPFv2/3 Segment Routing
         * Support for LDP and traffic streams with dynamically resolved labels
         * Support all routing protocols with link aggregation (LAG)
         * ...